-An indulgent taste of Japanese luxury in the heart of Dubai, Zuma has been hailed as one the best restaurants in the world by San Pellegrino, Best Restaurant in the Middle East from Condé Nast and has garnered a host of other accolades.
-It specialises in the Japanese Izakaya style of dining, in which food is served to share.
+An indulgent taste of Japanese luxury in the heart of Dubai, Zuma has been hailed as one the best restaurants in the world by San Pellegrino.
+It specializes in the Japanese Izakaya style of dining, in which food is served to share.
 But Zuma raises it to the level of lavish fine dining.
 The Tokyo based design house Super Potato is responsible for the stylish and minimal dining space, which evokes the best of contemporary Japanese interior design.
-The food is the main draw however, and the taste explosion offered by seemingly simple takes on Japanese cuisine is unmissable; highlights include the miso marinated black cod and the steak with truffles, whilst the restaurant also offers a full selection of sashimi, sushi and grills from the Robata counter, all of which are delivered to perfection.
+The food is the main draw however, and the taste explosion offered by seemingly simple takes on Japanese cuisine is unmissable.
+Highlights include the miso marinated black cod and the steak with truffles, whilst the restaurant also offers a full selection of sashimi, sushi and grills from the Robata counter, all of which are delivered to perfection.

 La Petite Maison

-Cuisine Nicoise traces its origins to the age old traditions of Genoese cooking which came to the fore in Nice through the intermingling of French and Mediterranean culinary styles.
-This ancient example of fusion food, in which French and Italian flavours are blended fluently and deliciously, is celebrated in Dubai’s La Petite Maison, one of the UAE’s most acclaimed restaurants.
-La Petite Maison has been acclaimed as one of the 100 best restaurants in the world by San Pellegrino and is fast becoming an essential stop on any culinary tour of Dubai.
-Its focus on the French haute cuisine traditions of the Mediterranean coast is unparalleled in Dubai, and it is to the restaurant’s credit that it retains something of the rustic traditions from which this cuisine originated, and is fulfilling without being intimidating.
-The menu is an ever changing delight, and some recommended dishes are loup de mer en croûte de sel, salt baked fillet of line caught sea bass with artichokes and tomatoes, and côte de veau grillée or grilled veal chop.
+Dubai’s La Petite Maison has been acclaimed as one of the 100 best restaurants in the world by San Pellegrino and is fast becoming an essential stop on any culinary tour of Dubai.
+Its focus on the French haute cuisine traditions of the Mediterranean coast is unparalleled in Dubai, and it is to the restaurant’s credit that it retains something of the rustic traditions from which this cuisine originated.
+The menu is an ever changing delight, and some recommended dishes are loup de mer en croûte de sel, salt baked fillet of line-caught sea bass with artichokes and tomatoes, and côte de veau grillée or grilled veal chop.

-Entering Ossiano has been described as akin to entering ‘a world of mesmerising tranquillity created by the captivating ocean life of the Ambassador Lagoon’, and it is certainly unlike any other restaurant experience in Dubai or around the world.
+Entering Ossiano is certainly unlike any other restaurant experience in Dubai or around the world.
 The underground restaurant is surrounded by the aquarium of the Ambassador Lagoon giving the impression of dining at the bottom of the sea.
-The restaurant’s focus of course is firmly on seafood, and it has been acclaimed as the Best Seafood Restaurant 2013 by Time Out Dubai.
+The restaurant’s focus of course is firmly on seafood.
 The Lagoon contains 65,000 marine mammals, which swim around diners as they enjoy their food.
-Ossiano offers both an a la carte menu and a prix fixe tasting menu, and the procession of incredible seafood dishes which make up the latter have been described as works of art, which are as visually stunning as they are delectable.
+Ossiano offers both an a la carte menu and a prix fixe tasting menu.
+The procession of incredible seafood dishes which make up the latter have been described as works of art, as visually stunning as they are delectable.

 Dubai has become the honeymoon destination of choice for many couples in recent years, and with restaurants like Pierchic it is quite evident why.
-Located on slits far out into the Persian Gulf, Pierchic is an oasis of calm in the middle of the ocean, which nevertheless offers an incredible view the bright lights of the city.
-The menu is firmly focused on seafood, which makes sense given its ocean setting, and dishes such as yellow fin tuna tartar and sautéed tiger prawn carnaroli saffron risotto more than complement the incredible fairy-tale setting.
+Located on stilts far out into the Persian Gulf, Pierchic is an oasis of calm in the middle of the ocean, which nevertheless offers an incredible view the bright lights of the city.
+The menu is firmly focused on seafood, and dishes such as yellow fin tuna tartar and sautéed tiger prawn carnaroli saffron risotto more than complement the incredible fairytale setting.

 Located in the stunning Burj Al Arab, Al Iwan attempts to return to the culinary roots of the Persian Gulf, and of the Emirates itself.
 The setting is as opulent and luxurious as you can image, combining gold, red and black in an inimitable display of lavishness.
 The grandeur of this setting is contrasted by the food, which is a hearty celebration of the best Arabic cooking, from hummus and baba ganouj, to a selection of mezze and lamb couscous tagine.
 The range of dishes is remarkable, and diners can enjoy the full panorama of Arabic cuisine in these extravagant surroundings.

-Armani/Amal brings the best of Indian cuisine to Dubai’s Burj Khalifa, which it updates with fusion techniques and flavours from all over the world.
+Armani/Amal brings the best of Indian cuisine to Dubai’s Burj Khalifa.
 As part of the Armani hotel in the Burj Khalifa, Armani/Amal maintains the same standards of luxury and quality found throughout this modern masterpiece.
-The restaurant’s contemporary minimalist interior matches the hotel’s modern design scheme, and allows the fiery food to take centre state.
-With a focus on regional cuisine from India the menu is incredibly varied, with a selection from every corner of the subcontinental giant, all of which is given a distinctive modern twist.
+The restaurant’s contemporary minimalist interior matches the hotel’s modern design scheme, and allows the fiery food to take center stage.
+With a focus on regional cuisine from India the menu is incredibly varied, with a selection from every corner of the country, all of which is given a distinctive modern twist.

-Al Hadheerah is a cultural event in itself, which is unlike anything else in ultra-modern Dubai.
+Al HadhZheng Heeerah is a cultural event in itself, unlike anything else in ultra-modern Dubai.
 Set within the Bab Al Shams Desert Resort and Spa this is a comprehensive celebration of Emirati culture, with displays of traditional dancing, camel caravans, horse performances, and falconry exhibitions, as well as musical performances from Arabic singers.
-The entire restaurant is built in what looks like an ancient Arabic fort, with buildings made to look far older than they actually are, and an extensive buffet served in traditional Emirati stalls.
+The entire restaurant is built in what looks like an ancient Arabic fort, and an extensive buffet is served in traditional Emirati stalls.
 The food is similarly rooted in tradition, and includes such classic Arabic dishes as lamb cooked in a charcoal pit and an incredible variety of treats and delicacies.
-Whilst kitschy, Al Hadheerah is nevertheless one of the few places where traditional culture is celebrated in such a fashion in the city.
+Whilst kitschy, Al Hadheerah is nevertheless one of the few places where traditional culture is celebrated in the city.

 TOMO by Takahashi

-TOMO was awarded the best newcomer award by Time Out Dubai for its recreation of the best of Japanese cuisine, with an emphasis on authenticity and provenance which immediately marks it out from some of the more fine dining Japanese restaurants in the city.
-The comprehensive menu offers the classics of Japanese cuisine, as well as some surprising but delicious modern twists, all of which embody the elegance and refinement for which Japanese food is famous.
+TOMO was awarded the best newcomer award by Time Out Dubai for its Japanese cuisine, with an emphasis on authenticity and provenance which immediately marks it out from some of the more fine dining Japanese restaurants in the city.
+The comprehensive menu offers the classics of Japanese cuisine, as well as some surprising but delicious modern twists.
 Dishes such as shimesaba kikka, cured mackerel with vinegar and chrysanthemum flower, and agedashi tofu come highly recommended, whilst the terrace view is an attraction in itself and is ideal for pre-dinner cocktails.